This information explains how to do a monthly skin exam to check for melanoma. You can do the exam by yourself or with the help of someone else.

 - Look in between your buttocks and around your genital area.

 - Sit down and look closely at your feet.
 Look at your toenails, the space between your toes, and the soles of your feet.

 Call your healthcare provider if you have any questions.

-If you find any new or changing skin spots, mark where they are on the body map, located in this section, or take a photo.
-Then, call your dermatologist.
-It may not be melanoma, but your dermatologist will let you know if you should see them sooner than your regularly scheduled appointment.
+If you find any new or changing skin spots, take a photo.
+Then, call your healthcare provider.
+It may not be melanoma, but your healthcare provider will let you know if you should see them sooner than your regularly scheduled appointment.

-If there is a spot that you’re concerned about, you can take a photo of it to show your dermatologist.
-For more tips on how to take a photo of your skin or spot, read our resource How to Take Pictures of Your Skin for Your Healthcare Provider and How to Take Pictures of Your Scalp for Your Healthcare Provider, Tips for Taking Pictures to Share with Your Healthcare Provider .
+For more tips on how to take a photo of your skin or spot, read.
+For more tips on how to take a photo of your skin or spot, read our resource How to Take Pictures of Your Skin for Your Healthcare Provider, How to Take Pictures of Your Scalp for Your Healthcare Provider, Tips for Taking Pictures to Share with Your Healthcare Provider .

 You can send your photo to your MSK dermatologist using your MyMSK account.
 MyMSK is our patient portal.
 If you don’t have a MyMSK account, visit my.mskcc.org, call your doctor for an enrollment ID, or call 646-227-2593 to sign up.
 For more information, talk with someone in your healthcare provider’s office or watch the video How to Enroll in MyMSK: Memorial Sloan Kettering's Patient Portal.